tandasat/DdiMon/README.md

 Introduction
 -------------
 DdiMon is a hypervisor performing inline hooking that is invisible to a guest (ie, any code other than DdiMon) by using extended page table (EPT).

 DdiMon is meant to be an educational tool for understanding how to use EPT from a programming perspective for research.
 To demonstrate it, DdiMon installs the invisible inline hooks on the following device driver interfaces (DDIs) to monitor activities of the Windows built-in kernel patch protection, a.k.a.
 PatchGuard, and hide certain processes without being detected by PatchGuard.
 - ExQueueWorkItem
 - ExAllocatePoolWithTag
-- ExFreePool                  << missing
+- ExFreePool
 - ExFreePoolWithTag
 - NtQuerySystemInformation

 Those stealth shadow hooks are hidden from guest's read and write memory operations and exposed only on execution of the memory.
 Therefore, they are neither visible nor overwritable from a guest, while they function as ordinal hooks.
 It is accomplished by making use of EPT enforcing a guest to see different memory contents from what it would see if EPT is not in use.
 This technique is often called memory shadowing.
 For more details, see the Design section below.

 Here is a movie demonstrating that shadow hooks allow you to monitor and control DDI calls without being notified by PatchGuard.